wesleycamargo/azure-docs.pt-br/articles/data-explorer/ingest-data-kafka.md

 ---
-title: 'Início Rápido: Ingerir dados do Kafka no Azure Data Explorer'
+title: 'Início Rápido: ingerir dados do Kafka no Azure Data Explorer'
 description: Neste início rápido, você aprenderá a ingerir (carregar) dados no Azure Data Explorer do Kafka.
 services: data-explorer
 author: orspod